 - Weak organizational and/or time management and difficulty prioritizing

-Seven Bridges Therapy offers a range of social learning services and playgroups that accommodate clients from ages 5 to adult.
-Groupings are determined with great care by our therapists after a consultation and review of the client’s history is conducted.
+Seven Bridges Therapy offers a range of social learning services and playgroups that accommodate clients from ages 3 to adult.
+Groupings are determined with great care by our intake coordinator and therapists after a consultation and review of the client’s history is conducted.
 We also provide individual sessions for those who need more direct support.

 Groups run year round.
 Seven Bridges Therapy can accommodate starting new sessions at any time if there are openings in current groups or a need to start a new group.